-Allometric equations have been established between the physical parameters of the tree, namely diameter at breast height (DBH), height (H), and tree biomass (B) [43].
-Prior to this step, since allometric relationships are influenced by growth stages [44], the relationship between tree height (H) and diameter (D) (H-D) was initially analyzed by plotting H (m) versus D (cm) to identify the diameter classes where the predictions are better.
+Allometric equation were established using the physical parameters of the tree, namely diameter at breast height (DBH), height (H), and tree biomass (B) [43].
+Prior to this step, since allometric relationships are influenced by growth stages [44], the relationship between tree height (H) and diameter (D) (H-D) was initially analyzed by plotting H (m) versus D (cm) to identify the diameter classes where the predictions were better.
 The models frequently found in the literature to predict biomass are of two types: the power model and the polynomial model [45].
 In this study, the power model was used because it has long been noted that a growing plant maintains the proportion of weight between different parts [46,47] and because the polynomial model frequently exhibits abnormal behavior outside their range of validity.
-The mathematical model commonly used to predict the phytomass was adopted: B = aDb Where where a and b are the scaling or adjustment coefficients, D the DBH and B the aboveground biomass of a tree [44,48,49,50].
-In this study, three allometric models [40] were evaluated to predict the aboveground biomass of M.oleifera:
+The mathematical model commonly used to predict the phytomass was adopted: